Sensationull/countries-api/README.md

 - Search for a country using an `input` field (Done)
 - Filter countries by region (Done)
 - Click on a country to see more detailed information on a separate page (Done)
-- Click through to the border countries on the detail page (Not done/API limitation???
-See below)
+- Click through to the border countries on the detail page (Done)
-- Toggle the color scheme between light and dark mode *(optional)*
+- Toggle the color scheme between light and dark mode *(optional)* (Done)

 ### Screenshot